SiliconLabs/machine_learning_applications/voice/sensory_wakeupword/README.md

 ### Building for Series 1 Boards

-Follow the same instructions as above, but omit the `device_init_dpll` component and target a Series 1 board (e.g. BRD4166A) instead.
+Follow the same instructions as above, but use the `sensory_wakeupword_series_1.slcp` project file and target a Series 1 board (e.g. BRD4166A) instead.

 ### Model Selection